Kaakati/VIPER-Module-Generator/README.md

 ## Generated files
 This template generates all files that you need to create a new VIPER module.
 All generated code is Swift 3.2 & Swift 4 compatible.

-#### The Fullname Selection will Generate Fullname Protocols with Generic Functions.
+#### The Fullname Selection will Generate Full Protocols file name with Generic Functions.

 | File Name | Acts As | Description |
 | :---         |     :---      |          :--- |